invoke-ai/InvokeAI/docs/features/NODES.md

 - Model Loader: Choose a model from the dropdown.
 - Prompt (Compel): Two prompt nodes.
 One positive (dog), one negative (dog).
 Same CLIP inputs from the Model Loader node as before.
-- ImageToLatents: Upload a a source image directly in the node window, via drag'n'drop from the gallery, or passed in as input.
+- ImageToLatents: Upload a source image directly in the node window, via drag'n'drop from the gallery, or passed in as input.
 The ImageToLatents node inputs the VAE from the Model Loader node to decode the chosen image from image space into latent space, hence the name ImageTo**Latents**.
 It outputs latents for use in the next LatentsToLatents node.
 It also outputs the source image's width and height for use in the next Noise node if the final image is to be the same dimensions as the source image.
 - Noise: A noise tensor is created with the width and height of the source image, and connected to the next LatentsToLatents node.
 Notice the width and height fields are overridden by the input from the ImageToLatents width and height outputs.
 - LatentsToLatents: The inputs and options are nearly identical to TextToLatents, except that LatentsToLatents also takes latents as an input.
 Considering our source image is already converted to latents in the last ImageToLatents node, and text + noise are no longer the only inputs to process, we use the LatentsToLatents node.
 - LatentsToImage: Like previously, the LatentsToImage node will use the VAE from the Model Loader as input to decode the latents from LatentsToLatents into image space, and save it to the gallery.